DugongBioinformatics/DugongRepository/GUI/CirComPara/XFCE4/README.md

 Below we provide a video from a CircRNA analysis using the CirComPara tool on an Ubuntu Server of CloudatCost with a DugongGUI container installed.
 The video presents a complete implementation of CirComPara with the test data provided by the authors and their expected results:

 [![Watch the video](https://raw.githubusercontent.com/DugongBioinformatics/dugongbioinformatics.github.io/master/.misc/Screenshot%20from%202017-08-01%2004-41-23.png)](https://www.youtube.com/watch?v=8FlvmERIKJI)

+## Results of the simulations

+In the table below, we provide the results obtained in the simulations performed using the different operating systems mentioned above as hosting for Dugong-CirComPara.
+The table deals with the detection of CircRNAs using the different predictive methods available in CirComPara: